-However, obtaining univocal conclusions from the comparison between reconstruc tions and simulation results over the past millennium remains difficult due to uncertain ties in climate and forcing reconstructions, the simplified world represented by climate models, and the relatively weak forced signal in the pre-industrial part of the past millennium compared to internal climate variability (Moberg, 2013).
-Reconstructions and simulations are two different representations of the behaviour of the actual climate system,
+However, obtaining unequivocal conclusions from the comparison between reconstructions and simulation results over the past millennium remains difficult due to uncertainties in climate and forcing reconstructions, the simplified world represented by climate models, and the relatively weak forced signal in the pre-industrial part of the past millennium compared to internal climate variability (e.g. Moberg, 2013).
+Reconstructions and simulations are two different representations of the behaviour of the actual climate system, and this creates multiple uncertainties in the task of intercomparison.
+Simulations have uncertain forcings (Schmidt et al., 2011, 2012), and models contain parameterized or uncertain representation of the physics, chemistry, biology, and interactions within the climate system (Flato et al., 2013).
+Furthermore, computational constraints impose a limited spatial resolution or a deliberate omission of some known processes in order to perform simulations at global scale that cover several centuries (e.g. Goosse et al., 2005; Schurer et al., 2013; Phipps et al., 2013)

-- and this creates multiple uncertainties in the task of intercomparison.
-Simulations have uncertain forcings (Schmidt et al., 2011, 2012), and models contain parameterized or uncertain representation of the physics, chemistry, biology and interactions within the climate system (Flato et al., 2013).
-The uncertainty in paleoclimatic reconstructions is also not always well understood and estimating its magnitude is challenging. - For regional- to large-scale temperature reconstructions, uncertainty can be caused by random or systematic error in the proxy measurement, inadequate understanding of the proxy system response to environmental variation, differences in fields derived from instrumental records selected to calibrate the records, changes in the spatiotemporal and data type availability across the observational network, and reconstruction methods (e.g., Jones et al., 2009; Smerdon et al., 2010; Smerdon, 2012; Emile-Geay et al., 2013; Evans et al., 2013; Wang et al., 2014; Comboul et al., 2015).
-The nonclimatic noise in reconstructions has a significant influence on model data comparison.
-This may first have an impact on the variance of the reconstructed climatic signal it-
+The uncertainty in palaeoclimatic reconstructions is not always well understood either, and estimating its magnitude is challenging.
+For regional- to large-scale temperature reconstructions, uncertainty can be caused by random or systematic error in the proxy measurement, inadequate understanding of the proxy system response to environmental variation, differences in fields derived from instrumental records selected to calibrate the records, changes in the spatiotemporal and data type availability across the observational network, and reconstruction methods (e.g. Jones et al., 2009; Smerdon et al., 2010; Smerdon, 2012; Emile-Geay et al., 2013; Evans et al., 2013; Wang et al., 2014; Comboul et al., 2015).

-- 5 self, although this is dependent on the actual choice of calibration method (e.g., Hegerl et al., 2007; Christiansen et al., 2009; Mann et al., 2009; Smerdon et al., 2010; Smerdon, 2012).
-Furthermore, the non-climatic noise can mask real relationships between climate variations in different regions, or obscure the responses to forcing, which are clearer in models because of the absence of this noise. - 10 Acknowledging the considerable uncertainty in paleoclimatic reconstructions, the earliest comparisons of past millennium simulations and reconstructions focused on hemispheric- and global-scale changes, using a single, often simple, climate model driven by globally uniform external radiative forcing estimates (e.g., Crowley, 2000; Bertrand et al., 2002).
-Later, simulations with more comprehensive models (e.g., - 15 Gonzalez-Rouco et al., 2006; Amman et al., 2007; Tett et al., 2007) refined the conclusions reached previously and enabled regional and continental-scale analyses.
-They underscored the potential role of the spatial distribution of some forcings, such as land use and of the dynamic response of the atmospheric circulation (e.g., Luterbacher et al., 2004; Raible et al., 2006; Goosse et al., 2006; Hegerl et al., 2011).
-Changes in the latter merube driver by the ferrings (a.g., Chindrell et al., 2001; Marra et al., 2002) or - the latter may be driven by the forcings (e.g., Shindell et al., 2001; Mann et al., 2009) or be a signature of internal variability of the climate system (e.g., Wunsch, 1999; Raible et al., 2005).
+The non-climatic noise in reconstructions has a significant influence on model-data comparison.
+This may first have an impact on the variance of the reconstructed climatic signal itself, although this is dependent on the actual choice of calibration method (e.g. Hegerl et al., 2007; Christiansen et al., 2009; Mann et al., 2009; Smerdon et al., 2010; Smerdon, 2012).
+Furthermore, the non-climatic noise can mask real relationships between climate variations in different regions, or obscure the responses to forcing, which are clearer in models because of the absence of this noise.

+Acknowledging the considerable uncertainty in palaeoclimatic reconstructions, the earliest comparisons of past millennium simulations and reconstructions focused on hemispheric- and global-scale changes, using a single, often simple, climate model driven by globally uniform external radiative forcing estimates (e.g. Crowley, 2000; Bertrand et al., 2002).
+Later, simulations with more comprehensive models (e.g. Gonzalez-Rouco et al., 2006; Amman et al., 2007; Tett et al., 2007) refined the conclusions reached previously and enabled regional- and continental-scale analyses.
+They underscored the potential role of the spatial distribution of some forcings, such as land use and of the dynamic response of the atmospheric circulation (e.g. Luterbacher et al., 2004; Raible et al., 2006; Goosse et al., 2006; Hegerl et al., 2011).
+Changes in the latter may be driven by the forcings (e.g. Shindell et al., 2001; Mann et al., 2009) or be a signature of internal variability in the climate system (e.g. Wunsch, 1999; Raible et al., 2005).